AhsanM1470/covid-data-viewer/readme.md

 *Borough Data*

-Upon a user selecting a date range, and after the appropraite visualisation of the data is displayed, it is possible for a user to click on any of the boroughs in order to see all of the Covid information for that specific borough.
+Upon a user selecting a date range, and after the appropriate visualisation of the data is displayed, it is possible for a user to click on any of the boroughs in order to see all of the Covid information for that specific borough.
 A new window pops up with a TableView displaying all of the data for that borough in the date range.
 At the top of the window, there is a drop-down menu that allows the user to sort by any one of the table columns, and whether they want the data in ascending or descending order.

 **Panel 3: Statistics** - Implemented by Saihan Marshall